 - Even when you are tired.

-- Even when you do not feel perfect.
+- Even when you don’t feel perfect.

 - Even when it is hard.